 Set forth below are the expenses (other than underwriting discount) expected to be incurred in connection with the issuance and distribution of the securities registered hereby.
-With the exception of the SEC registration fee and the FINRA filing fee, the amounts set forth below are estimates.
+With the exception of the SEC registration fee, the FINRA filing fee and the NASDAQ listing fee, the amounts set forth below are estimates.